 - Drug or alcohol intoxication at time of injury

 - Fluid/blood coming from ears, nose, mouth, eyes

 - Slurred speech

-Seek treatment by a healthcare provider specifically trained in concussion care.
+Seek treatment by a healthcare provider specifically trained in concussion diagnosis and care.
 The ImPACT program outlines several Concussion Trajectories for the treatment of post-concussion syndrome.

-A comprehensive evaluation looking at all aspects of the concussion is done on your first session with us.
+At Therapeutic Associates, a comprehensive evaluation looking at all aspects of your concussion is done immediately during your first session.
 Once your individual treatment trajectories are identified, specific treatment is performed by a team of specialists.
 We will work together to help eliminate symptoms and guide you in return to daily activities such as school, work, and recreation.